daa97/daa97.github.io/projects.md

 </div>
 **2022 | *Project for Drexel TAMG***

-I created a Python framework to read and organize waveform data from am acoustic sensor used during tensile testing of metal samples and use a convolutional neural network to highlight complex patterns that are relevant to material damage and crack propagation.
+I created a Python framework to read and organize waveform data from an acoustic sensor used during tensile testing of metal samples and use a convolutional neural network to highlight complex patterns that are relevant to material damage and crack propagation.

 ![flowchart](/assets/crack-growth/flowchart.svg){: width="100%" }